SteveSquared14/Friendbookv1.0/README.md

 # Friendbookv1.0

 N.B.
-A file containing media images used for default profile pictures has been excluded form the upload to protect PII in accordance with GDPR.
+A directory containing media images used for default profile pictures has been excluded from the upload to protect PII in accordance with GDPR.